Deformation of algebras associated with group cocycles: Introduction

+The motivation of this paper is to unify the above two K-theory isomorphism results.
+We thus consider C$^*$-algebras admitting coactions of the compact quantum group $C^*_r(\Gamma)$, and deform them by the $\U(1)$-valued $2$-cocycles on $\Gamma$.
+This notion is equivalent to that of cross-sectional algebras of Fell bundles~\cite{MR1488064}, but the viewpoint from compact quantum group theory is also important for conceptual understanding.
+The deformation of function algebras of compact groups was utilized by Wassermann in his study of ergodic actions of compact groups~\cite{MR990110}.
+In the more general context of compact quantum group coactions on arbitrary operator algebras, such construction was considered by De Rijdt and Vander Vennet~\cite{MR2664313}.
+The benefit of concentrating on the quantum group $C^*_r(\Gamma)$ is that, any continuous family of $\U(1)$-valued cocycles can be captured by $\R$-valued $2$-cocycles, as seen by a standard long exact sequence argument for the coefficients $\Z$, $\R$, and $\U(1)$.

-In this paper we unify the two frameworks mentioned above.
-We thus define a way to deform the $C^*$-algebras admitting coactions of the compact quantum group $C^*_r(\Gamma)$ (in other words, cross sectional algebras of Fell bundles over $\Gamma$~\cite{MR1488064}), and the deformation parameter is given by a $\U(1)$-valued $2$-cocycle on $\Gamma$.
-Our main result (Theorem~\ref{thm:K-grp-isom-for-BC-coeff}) is that, when $\Gamma$ satisfies the Baum--Connes conjecture with coefficients and the cocycle comes from an $\R$-valued $2$-cocycle, the $K$-groups of the deformed algebra are isomorphic to those of the original algebra.
+Our main result (Theorem~\ref{thm:K-grp-isom-for-BC-coeff}) states that, when $\Gamma$ satisfies the Baum--Connes conjecture with coefficients and the cocycle comes from an $\R$-valued $2$-cocycle, the K-groups of the deformed algebra are isomorphic to those of the original algebra.
+We also obtain an isospectral deformation of spectral triples when the `Dirac operator' is equivariant with respect to the coaction of $C^*(\Gamma)$, and the character of the deformed spectral triple can be identified (Theorem~\ref{thm:char-spc-triple-invar}) with the original one modulo the above natural isomorphism of the K-theory.

-We also remark that there are several similar formalisms of deformation of operator algebras which do not fall into our approach.
+Finally, we remark that there are several similar schemes of deformation of operator algebras which do not fall into our approach.
 The deformation of Fell bundles due to Abadie--Exel~\cite{MR1856986} seems to be closest to ours.
-The deformation of function algebras of compact groups which appeared in the study of ergodic actions with full multiplicity by Wassermann~\cite{MR990110} is a close analogue of the twisted group algebra.
-Finally, there is a similar $K$-theoretic invariance result by Neshveyev--Tuset~\cite{arXiv:1103.4346} for certain $C^*$-algebraic compact quantum groups and its homogeneous spaces, for the $q$-deformations of simply connected simple compact Lie groups.
+The $q$-deformation compact quantum groups are also analogues of $2$-cocycle deformation.
+There is a similar K-theoretic invariance result by Neshveyev and Tuset~\cite{MR2914062} for such quantum groups and their homogeneous spaces.

-\paragraph{Acknowledgements} This paper was written during the author's stay at Department of Mathematical Sciences, Copenhagen University.
-He would like to thank Copenhagen University for their support and hospitality.
-He is also grateful to Ryszard Nest, Takeshi Katsura, and Reiji Tomatsu for stimulating discussions and fruitful comments.
+\paragraph{Acknowledgments} This paper was written during the author's stay at Institut for Matematiske Fag, K{\o}benhavns Universitet.
+He would like to thank them for their support and hospitality.
+He is also grateful to Ryszard Nest, Takeshi Katsura, Reiji Tomatsu, Narutaka Ozawa, and Siegfried Echterhoff for stimulating discussions and fruitful comments.